jina-ai/docs/chapters/traversal.md

 with Document() as root:
     root.text = 'What is love?
 Oh baby do not hurt me.'

-# Initialised a Document as root with 0 chunks.
+# Initialised a Document as root with zero chunks.
 print(len(root.chunks))                # outputs 0

 # Initialise two Documents and add them as chunks to root.